FredKSchott/snowpack/docs/posts/2020-07-30-snowpack-2-7-release.md

 ## Improved Build Performance

 Snowpack's official webpack plugin is now more powerful than ever, with new support for multi-page website bundling and better default performance settings (based on the [latest research from Google](https://web.dev/granular-chunking-nextjs/)).
-Special shout out to [@mxmul](https://github.com/mxmul) (Yelp) for these community contributions!
+Special shout out to [@mxmul](https://github.com/mxmul) (Yelp) for leading these community contributions!

-If you don't use a bundler in production, that's fine too.
-Your site still gets faster in Snowpack v2.7 thanks to new minification defaults.
-We plan to keep improving the unbundled production build story over the next few releases, so stay tuned.
+If you don't use a bundler in production, you'll still see a smaller build.
+That's because Snowpack v2.7 now ships with minification on by default.
+We plan to keep improving the default unbundled build performance story over the next few releases, so stay tuned.

 ## Svelte + TypeScript Support